Best ways to apply paid ads in your digital marketing strategy

 When it comes to understanding lead behavior across different channels, salespeople struggle a lot.
 However, the solution to this problem which includes follow-up tasks, delegating various jobs, goal tracking, scheduling meetings and a lot more are all in one place: your CRM software.

 With time, CRM reports will enable you to capture, monitor and know your contacts and leads at once.
 Though the reports might look different in every CRM, modern platforms will offer some variety of the essential reports listed below.

 As a salesperson, you already know that contacts are your most valuable assets.
 The contacts you have are your potential customers and link to more potential customers.

-A contacts report is important because it helps you in autonomous targeting of the customer with a clear view of the contacts you have in your database, their industry, job titles, original source, date of the last contact and other attributes.
+A contacts report is important because it helps you with a clear view of the contacts you have in your database, their industry, job titles, original source, date of the last contact and other attributes.

 Contacts reports will make you help you in spotting new opportunities, discover networking connections and identify the weak parts of your funnel.

 This is a report that shows you every detail you need to know about your leads and also shows you the stage that every lead is in your pipeline.
 You can dig deeper into this report by product or source channel to compare various groups and their progress.

 Also, you can create funnel reports to show the conversion rates of your leads as they head down the funnel to identify the areas where you are not performing well.
 This will act as a stimulating factor to get your marketing and sales team discussing strategies that will convert leads to customers.

 If you want to correct information on where your leads are coming from, you need to integrate your CRM database with a compatible marketing automation software.

 Make sure you create different versions of this report using the specific time to calculate your progress against goals and new income broken down by source, product, and even sales rep.